 Once again, I've become overtly aware of floor cleanliness, and formerly harmless items like left-behind paper clips are now death traps.
-I exclaim things like, “Nate, what is this HAZZARD that just fell out of your pocket?!”
-Receipts, business cards and buttons are treated as if they're fiery projectiles aiming right at Some Boy’s little head.
-Not only is he able to move and pick things up, but he thinks that everything is a snack (especially now that he eats solid foods).
-Christmas ornament?
+I exclaim things like, “Nate, what is this HAZARD that just fell out of your pocket?!”
+Receipts, business cards and buttons are treated as if they're fiery projectiles aiming right at his little head.
+Not only is he able to move and pick things up, but he thinks that everything is a snack.
+LEGO?
 Snack.
 Dad's toes?
 Lunch. iPhone?
 Tasty treat.

-Sometimes, you need your hands free to wash the dishes, vacuum or provide a little sustenance for yourself.
-Playpens keep the baby contained for a few minutes so you can focus on something else without worrying that the little dude will wind up trying to jam his nose into an outlet while your back’s turned.
-The Graco Pack ‘N Play is a popular option, but I personally prefer the Joovy (which doesn’t have a weight limit) for long-term use.
-It’s sturdier to withstand even the most energetic of babies, and provides a whole 10 square feet for roaming and crawling around.
-It also packs easily to take along to the park or a trip to visit family.
+Sometimes, you need your hands free to wash dishes, vacuum or provide a little sustenance for yourself.
+Play pens can keep a crawling baby contained for a few minutes so you can focus on something else without worrying that the little dude will try to jam his nose into an outlet.
+The Graco Pack n Play Playard Sport has a ton of room while still being super-lightweight, and it has a handy sunshade that keeps the bugs off baby when we're outdoors.

 I absolutely adore the side zipper, which gives me fast access to him when the cover's on so I'm not unstrapping a bunch of stuff to get at my child in a hurry.
 It comes in handy when we opt to use this space as a nap area for the 2-year-old, too, so he doesn't feel like he's trapped in there.
 When you're still using it years later, that's a sure sign of a versatile baby product!
 Best of all?
 It packs up in a snap to take along to the park or a trip to visit family.
 With an easy tote bag and straightforward setup, you have more time and energy to devote to the little ones!